iSaluki/phhs6/content/sixth/CompSci/Theory/HardwareAndSoftware.md

 ## Read-Only Memory (ROM)

 - Read only memory is a permanent memory that is used to store the instructions that are executed once a computer is switched ON.
 This set of instructions is called a boot process.
-- This is responsible for initialising the hardware and operating system soon after the power is switched ON.
+- This is responsible for initializing the hardware and operating system soon after the power is switched ON.
 - The contents of ROM are not erased, even when the power is switched OFF.
 - The contents of ROM can only be read and cannot be changed.
 - ROM is made by interconnecting several transistors.
 It is an example of non-volatile memory.